Aurora, Ontario: Becoming a town

-The settlement was incorporated as a village in 1863 with Charles Doan as the first reeve.
+The settlement was incorporated as a village in 1862 with Charles Doan as the first reeve.
 Records from 1885 describe Aurora as the "largest village in the county" an "enterprising and stirring business community" with several factories and mills, five churches, a school house with 210 students, and two weekly newspapers.
 The population in 1881 was 1540.
 The population reached 2,107 by 1888.

 By the turn of the century, many industries moved out of Aurora and as a result, the town suffered a downturn and reverted to its agricultural roots.
 From then on the town experienced slow growth until the rise of suburbia after the end of the Second World War, when Aurora was rejuvenated and experienced a boom in development due to its proximity to Toronto.

 Aurora was the childhood home of Lester B. Pearson, Prime Minister of Canada from 1963 to 1968, when his father, Rev. Edwin Pearson, was the Methodist minister.

 Recent developments

 For most of the 20th century, development in Aurora centred primarily around its historic downtown core at Yonge and Wellington Streets, bounded on the east by Industrial Parkway.
+In the 1960s, the dearth of housing in a rapidly growing Toronto led to population booms in neighbouring communites, and Aurora's population more than double in that time from about 5,000 residents to 11,000.

 Starting in the early 21st century, the town has expanded eastward beyond Industrial Parkway to Highway 404.
 Since then, Aurora has grown considerably, with new developments stretching the built boundary of the town to be contiguous with Newmarket in the north and Highway 404 in the east.
 New developments have pulled the economic focal point within the town increasingly eastward towards Highway 404.
 Aurora's downtown has suffered economically over the years as a result of recent developments.

 Aurora is noted for preserving its historical built form in the older parts of town and in 2008 was awarded The Prince of Wales Prize for Municipal Heritage Leadership.
 In 2009, the town received the Lieutenant Governor's Ontario Heritage Award for Community Leadership in heritage conservation and promotion.
 Northeast Old Aurora was designated in 2006 as a provincial Heritage Conservation District.

 On April 8, 2010, the town reopened the historic and fully renovated Church Street School as the Aurora Cultural Centre.